Revisiting Text-to-Image Evaluation with Gecko: On Metrics, Prompts, and Human Ratings

-\paragraph{Acknowledgements} We thank Nelly Papalampidi, Zi Wang, Miloš Stanojević, and Jason Baldridge for their feedback throughout the project.
-We are grateful to Nelly Papalampidi and Andrew Zisserman for their feedback on the manuscript.
+\paragraph{Acknowledgements} We thank Zi Wang, Miloš Stanojević, and Jason Baldridge for their feedback throughout the project.
+We are grateful to Andrew Zisserman for his feedback on the manuscript.
 We thank Aayush Upadhyay and the rest of the Podium team for their help in running models.